Overall Team Performance

 Will health be an issue once again in the 2020-2021 season?

 Health was a big issue for the Warriors this season and they will need their stars at full strength to compete next year.
 Curry has had previous health issue prior to this year, and I donít expect them to be resolved as he ages.
 One key for the Warriors could be taking the load management approach that the Clippers, as well as many other teams, have taken with Kawhi Leonard and Paul George.
 The load management of Curry and Thompson could pay dividends after they both missed virtually this entire past season.
-Golden State should be talented enough to secure a playoff spot while giving their key contributors necessary time off.
+Golden State should be talented enough to secure a playoff spot while giving its key contributors the necessary time off.

 How will the Warriors improve the roster with little cap space?